Preparation

 The European migration policy increasingly relies on the externalisation and militarisation of border protection, which severely restricts the rights of protection seekers, especially in border regions, and often subjects them to inhumane conditions:

-- The inhumane conditions at Europe's external borders, with well-known examples such as the Moria (now Kara Tepe) refugee camps on Lesbos or Lipa in Bosnia and Herzegovina, are not temporary humanitarian emergencies or crises.
+- The inhumane conditions at Europe's external borders, with well-known examples such as the Moria (now Kara Tepe) refugee camps on Lesvos or Lipa in Bosnia and Herzegovina, are not temporary humanitarian emergencies or crises.
 On the contrary: the current situation is politically desired and a direct consequence of European policies that want to outsource responsibility for people seeking protection

-- In addition, everyday people on the move are affected by illegal and violent push-backs (informal expulsion at the border or from within the country without the possibility to apply for asylum), discriminatory practices and police violence.
-Push-backs do not only take place at Europe's external borders, but also within Europe, such as in the border areas of the Balkan region, at the border between Italy and France or in Calais.
+Moria White Helmets, a self-organised group in the camp on Lesvos, organises mutual support under these difficult conditions. - In addition, there are illegal and violent push-backs (i.e. informal expulsion at the border or from within the country without the possibility to apply for asylum), pull-backs (like push-backs, except that they are carried out by the countries from which people intend to cross a border) and other discriminatory practices.
+Push and pull-backs take place both at the EU's external borders and within the EU, such as in the border areas of the Balkan region, at the border between Italy and France or in Calais (between the UK and France).

 Legal foundations and asylum in Europe